Kitware/CMake/Help/prop_dir/LINK_OPTIONS.rst

 LINK_OPTIONS
 ------------

-List of options to use for the link step.
+List of options to use for the link step of shared library, module and executable targets.

 This property holds a :ref:`;-list <CMake Language Lists>` of options given so far to the :command:`add_link_options` command.